 Prerequisites: For 400 level course: Third or fourth year standing and one (1) 300 or 400-level English course, or instructor permission.
 For 500 level course: acceptance on MA or PhD program in the humanities, or instructor permission.

-Physical requirements: This course will involve hikes through the rainforest, an overnight camping trip, and walking over slippery rocks in the intertidal region of the coast.
-We will get in and out of boats, and we will probably go snorkeling.
+Physical requirements: This course will involve hikes through the rainforest and walking over slippery rocks in the intertidal region of the coast.
+We will get in and out of boats, and we may possibly go snorkeling.